Demi-urge/menace_sandbox/docs/models_repo_workflow.md

 # Models Repository Workflow

 `ImplementationPipeline` and `BotDevelopmentBot` share a single git repository where all models are developed.
 The path defaults to `models_repo` next to the main codebase and is created with `ensure_models_repo()` when missing.
+Code generation runs through the local ``SelfCodingEngine`` so no external API keys are required.

 ## Visual agent integration